transreductionist/proper_nouns/README.md

     - Example difference: [ Ahmed, Qureia ]
     - Qureia not found in Social Security Administration first name list.

-## Weaknesses
+## Weaknesses & Comments

+The analysis here was done in English.
+Opening up the problem domain to other languages adds more complexity.

 ### Named Entity Recognition

+- Susceptible to errors, such as tagging Christion Dior as a name.
-- Is only as accurate as simple brute force, but with many false positives.
+- Out-of-the box it appears that `ne_chunk` performs like the simple brute force method, but with many false positives (FP).
 - Can be trained to have less FP and higher percentage correct.
 - Use surrounding tagged tokens to discriminate better:
     - People laugh, cry, shout, etc.
+    - Neighborhood associations.
+- Adaptable and extendable.

 ### Brute Force

-- Can be added to.
+- Can be added to, and names are fairly static entities.
+Once you have them you have them.
+- There are extensive databases across the internet that can be used to build a more comprehensive list.
+- Search algorithms can be created to improve performance.
+- It is not adaptable.
-- May be used in conjunction with NER analysis.
+- May be used alongside a NER analysis.

 ## Appendix A: Gronigen Meaning Bank